 Nigerian Scam: Advance Fee 419.

-What follows is the exact e-mail text of a variation of a Nigerian Advance Fee Scheme designed to separate you from your money.
+What follows is the exact e-mail text (spelling and grammar) of a variation of a Nigerian Advance Fee Scheme designed to separate you from your money.
 Read it carefully to see exactly what is being offered and what is not.

 The con men will attempt to get some sucker to front many thousands of dollars to buy the special solution that will clean the defaced money.
 I have heard from a man from the mid-west who flew to Amsterdam and paid $50,000 in good faith to get access to the millions offered.
 He claims to have been shown many 100 dollar bills covered in grease that would come clean after soaking in a special solution.
 The con artists even allowed the victim to change a few bills in a bank to prove that they were real.